nathan-nguyen/vhdl2isabelle/README.md

 This is a research project from Nanyang Technological University Singapore (NTU) - forked from user HongxuChen - https://github.com/HongxuChen

-This project is not displayed as forked project because I imported from my old github account.
+Please note that: This project is not displayed as forked project because I imported from my old github account.